 As the microservices development approach follows smart endpoint and dumb pipeline philosophy, the best strategy for building microservices from the integration standpoint is to use technology that is language agnostic and simple to use that adheres to the philosophy of microservices development(Fowler, 2010; Newman, 2015).
 According to Fowler (2010) request-response enables to achieve the integration in the simplest possible way by making use of principles like ReST which is the simple protocol to use for web services.
 Second approach according to him is the messaging via queues over the lightweight messaging, as simple messaging implementations such as RabbitMQ provide a reliable asynchronous fabric for communication.
 Thus the smart still lives at the endpoint that are producing and consuming the messages rather than the infrastructure chosen which is typically dumb.

-Schwarz and Riehle (2020) studied eight different researches that had citations of over 50 - 950 generated a comparative model for different integration technology for the internal integration of microservices.
+Schwarz and Riehle (2020) studied eight different research that had citations of over 50 - 950 generated a comparative model for different integration technology for the internal integration of microservices.
 This model suggested the technologies that are best fit, namely ReST, RPC, and Messaging.
 My research uses the findings of the former research and uses the same technologies suggested, to test against each language selected for comparison.
 Each technology is discussed in detail in the below literature.

 Representational State Transfer (ReST)

 ReST is the set of principles for the request response based service development and is very popular in the web service development community (Li & Chou, 2011).
 According to Richards (2015), microservices architectures rely on REST as their primary remote-access protocol.
 Others like Newman (2015) and Fowler (2010) also recommend ReST over HTTP for service to service interactions in the microservices architecture.
-One of the key things for this research is the use of the technology that is loosely coupled with the programming language, as that also serves as an important factor for choosing any language for development of microservices from the integration viewpoint.
+One of the key things for this research is the use of the technology that is loosely coupled with the programming language, as that also serves as an important factor for choosing any language for the development of microservices from the integration viewpoint.
 ReST is totally language agnostic and thus testing the language for ReST is important.

 Remote Procedure Call (RPC)